PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/build-pirogue/index.md

 [Learn how to operate your PiRogue →]({{< relref "operate">}})

-It would take around 4 minutes to network flows appearing in the dashboard.
+It will take around 4 minutes before network flows start appearing in the dashboard.
 At the first start of your PiRogue the dashboard will look empty or broken.
 Don't worry, connect a device to the PiRogue's WiFi network, wait 5 minutes and refresh the dashboard by pressing `F5` key on your keyboard.

 [Open your dashboard →](http://raspberrypi.local:3000)